plexescor/FocusFlow/(COOL) Lithium.md

 ## Closing Words 🛡️

-FocusFlow is more than code.
+ViraChrono is more than code.
 It is a **manifesto**.
 A statement.
 A rebellion against the mediocre, the bloated, the data-hungry software that surrounds us.

 * Learn from it.
 * Break it.